skip to main content skip to search skip to footer skip to accessibility statement

 Care, treatment and policy

-Across England in 2022/23, more than two-thirds of people in treatment were men (68% men to 32% women).
-This proportion varies greatly by substance group.
-The age of those entering treatment has been increasing, with the median age of those in treatment for problems with non-opiates currently at 32 years old, increasing to 44 for those in treatment for problems involving opiates.
+Across England in 2024/25, more than two-thirds of people in treatment were men (68% men; 32% women).
+This varies greatly by substance group.
+The age of those entering treatment has been increasing.
+The median age of those in treatment for problems with non-opiates is 32 years old, rising to 45 for those in treatment for problems involving opiates.

 Drugs dashboard